 Inflammatory bowel disease, or IBD, is the most common initial cause of toxic megacolon.
 There are two main forms: ulcerative colitis (UC) and Crohn’s disease.
 Both these conditions involve an overreaction by your immune system.
 They inflame the colon and can cause belly pain, weight loss, diarrhea, bloody poop, nausea, joint pain, fever, and skin rashes.

 Note that IBD is not the same as irritable bowel syndrome, or IBS, though it could have similar symptoms.
-IBS has to do with the muscles that control the bowel, as opposed to the bowel itself, so there’s no inflammation or ulcers.
+IBS has to do with the muscles and nerves that control the bowel, as opposed to the bowel itself, so there’s no inflammation or ulcers.
 It isn’t usually related to toxic megacolon.